TODAY’S PAPER | December 03, 2025 | EPAPER

 Supreme Court of Pakistan

-A day after former Chief Justice of Pakistan Jawwad S. Khawaja challenged the 27th Constitutional Amendment before the Supreme Court, a group of lawyers, including Asad Rahim Khan and Zeeshaan Hashmi, have also petitioned the apex court against the curtailment of its jurisdiction.
+A day after former chief justice of Pakistan Jawwad S Khawaja challenged the 27th Constitutional Amendment before the Supreme Court, another judge, Justice Salahuddin Panwar, wrote a letter opposing the amendment, citing concerns over the curtailment of the court’s jurisdiction.

 In a petition filed through their counsel, Umer Gilani ASC, the petitioners have argued that the amendment represents the most severe encroachment on judicial independence, "since the advent of the Government of India Act, 1935".

-They contend that the amendment – which creates a new Federal Constitutional Court (FCC) and strips the Supreme Court of key constitutional powers – is illegal, procedurally defective, and unconstitutional.
+Earlier, in the petition filed by the lawyers, they contended that the amendment—which creates a new Federal Constitutional Court (FCC) and strips the Supreme Court of key constitutional powers—is illegal, procedurally defective, and unconstitutional.

 The petition asserts that Entry 55 of the Federal Legislative List bars Parliament from legislating on the Supreme Court’s jurisdiction, except to enlarge it; hence, creating a new FCC with binding authority over the SC violates this core constitutional safeguard.